asnt/eccv2020-sharp-workshop/doc/formats.md

 The following arrays define a mesh:

 * `vertices`, float (N, 3):
     The 3D positions of the vertices.
-Variable number of vertices across the meshes.
+    N varies across the meshes.
 * `faces`, int (20000, 3):
     The vertex indices defining the faces in 3D space (i.e. triplets of indices into the `vertices` array).
 Fixed number of faces (20000) for all meshes.